jcarbaugh/django-blogdor/README.markdown

 	BLOGDOR_FROM_EMAIL = 'bounce@%s'

+#### Markup Settings

+Blogdor uses James Turk's [django-markupfield](http://github.com/jamesturk/django-markupfield/) to allow users to select different forms of markup with which their posts are to be rendered.
+The type of markup can be selected on a per-post basis, but the default is Markdown.
+To override the default, set _BLOGDOR\_DEFAULT\_MARKUP_.

+	BLOGDOR_DEFAULT_MARKUP = 'markdown'

+Refer to MarkupField documentation for the available markup types.

 #### Other Settings

 Set to your Akismet key if you would like to use Akismet filtering on comments.